-Our Studio Producers course gives members the ability to set up and operate the audio, video, and lighting equipment in the Traverse Area Community Media studio.
+Our Studio Producers course gives members the ability to set up and operate the audio, video and lighting equipment in the Traverse Area Community Media studio.
 They also learn how to use the green screen or other backdrops to record their show.
 Members who complete this course are qualified to use the studio to produce shows at no charge.

-Once members are trained, Traverse Area Community Media staff provide ongoing assistance, such as equipment retraining, project planning help, and one-on-one video editing support.
+Once members are trained, Traverse Area Community Media staff provide ongoing assistance, such as equipment refreshers, project planning help, and one-on-one video editing support.

-In the last year, Traverse Area Community Media hosted 32 training courses, and logged an additional 279 hours of direct assistance to Producers.
+In the last year, Traverse Area Community Media hosted 49 trainings, and logged an additional 190 hours of direct assistance to Producers.
+With our return to more in-person services, support and trainings, we expect to see both of these numbers return to pre-COVID levels.